Ustaz1505/EasyPM/README.md

 All parameters are configurable in `/plugins/EasyPM/config.yml`

-If you want to change language you can use these languages in your `config.yml`:
+If you want to change language you can use these language files in your `config.yml`:

 | Language | Code  |        File        |
 |:--------:|:-----:|:------------------:|